• Skip to primary navigation

 • Give a limited-time discount or limited-supply popup

-The last point, in particular, works like magic because you instill a sense of urgency with a pinch of FOMO (fear of missing out).
-Here’s proof – 48% of survey participants confessed they’d purchase a product if it’s available for a limited-time discount.
-Even if they didn’t intend to buy it in the first place!
+The last point, in particular, works like magic because you instil a sense of urgency with a pinch of FOMO (fear of missing out).
+Here’s proof – 48% of survey participants confessed they’d purchase a product if it’s available for a limited-time discount even if they didn’t intend to buy it in the first place!

 Ready to Reduce Cart Abandonment?